Do You Want An Acting Career?

 By Rose Rogers

 Hello creative soul!
-At the Fourth Wall, we thought we’d bring you our tops tips for getting started as an actor.
+At the Fourth Wall, we thought we’d bring you our tops tips for getting started with an acting career.
 Are you looking to enter the industry?
 Firstly, ask yourself these questions:

 Are you interested or committed?

 There are A LOT of committed talent out there … there are EVEN MORE that are merely interested – think it could be cool, are all talk/no action, don’t actually put any consistent effort in etc.